0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/identity/api/sign.md

 ```
 The `sign()` function signs a message using identity's private key; the private key and the message are passed as parameters to the function and a signature String is returned.

-**Note**: `async` keyword in the code above indicates that the function is asynchronous, i.e. it might need to wait for an external computation to finish before it can show the result.
-For this reason, the `async` is used with `future` to make sure that the result will be executed eventually.

 The role of `sign()` is to sign a message string for an Integrator using identity's private key.